What Are Refractive Errors? A Simple Guide for the Eyes

-Refractive errors are possibly the most common eye conditions among children and adults alike.
-It isn’t all that unlikely that some people suffer from more than one refractive error at the same time.
+If you can’t see quite as clearly as you would like without corrective eyewear, there’s a good chance you are suffering from a refractive error.
+But just what are refractive errors?
+Refractive errors are an umbrella term for issues like farsightedness, nearsightedness, and astigmatism.
+Because this is such a general term, these issues are the most common eye conditions among children and adults alike.
+And, it isn’t all that unlikely that some people suffer from more than one refractive error at the same time.

 Myopia

-Myopia, more commonly known as nearsightedness, is the most common refractive error.
-When a person is nearsighted, objects close to the eye will appear clear, but when looking at objects in the distance, they will be blurry.
+Myopia, more commonly known as nearsightedness, is one of the most common types of refractive errors.
+When a person is nearsighted, objects close to the eye will appear clear, but objects at a distance will be blurry.

 This refractive error is often caused by abnormalities in the lens of the eye, the cornea, and the length of the eyeball.
-Typically the eyeball will be too long; the lens, too thick; and the cornea too curved.
+In a myopic eye, the eyeball itself is typically too long, the lens is too thick, and the cornea is too curved.
 Though myopia can be caused by any one of these conditions, it is often due to a mix of the three.

 Hyperopia

-Hyperopia, otherwise known as farsightedness, is myopia’s cousin error.
-When someone is farsighted, it means that objects in the distance appear clear, while objects close to the eye are difficult to see.
+Hyperopia, otherwise known as farsightedness, is myopia’s cousin refractive error.
+When someone is farsighted, it means that objects in the distance, like the TV screen or whiteboard, appear clear, while objects close to the eye, like your phone screen or book, are difficult to see.

 However, hyperopia can affect individuals in vastly different ways.
-While some will experience drastic differences in sight when looking at objects in the distance versus objects near, others will hardly see a difference.
+While some will experience drastic differences in sight when looking at objects in the distance versus objects up close, others will hardly see a difference.
 This leads to many people not knowing that they are farsighted.

-Exceptionally short eyeballs cause hyperopia.
+So what causes this refractive error?
+Exceptionally short eyeballs are the main culprit in hyperopia.
 As a result, light refracts behind the retina as opposed to in front of the retina (myopia) or directly on the retina (regular vision).

-While this condition can affect children and adults, those most at risk are people with parents with hyperopia.
+While this condition can affect children and adults, those most at risk are people whose parents have hyperopia.
 Genetics don’t always cause hyperopia, but the chances of a child being born with the condition are heightened when one or both of the parents have hyperopia.

 Astigmatism

 Astigmatism is a refractive error that refers to the irregular curvature of the cornea.
-Often astigmatism is present along with myopia or hyperopia, but it can also be a refractive error on its own.
+Often, astigmatism is present along with myopia or hyperopia, but people can also experience this refractive error on its own.

 The main difference between astigmatism, myopia, and hyperopia is that astigmatism is not caused by the size of the eyeball.
 Most people with astigmatism are born with a typically sized eyeball, but an irregular cornea.

 That irregularity can present itself in various forms.
 A cornea that is curved too much or too little causes astigmatism.
-Abnormal curving is not always the culprit.
-Sometimes the cornea can have bumps, which will also cause astigmatism.
+However, abnormal curving is not always the culprit.
+Sometimes, the cornea develops bumps instead, which will also cause astigmatism.

 When light refracts through an irregular cornea, the light on the retina is unfocused, causing blurred vision all around.
-Near and distant objects will appear blurry.
+So, for the astigmatic eye, both near and distant objects will appear blurry.

 It is hard to really pinpoint who is at risk of having astigmatism.
 In most cases, people are born with astigmatism to parents who don’t necessarily have the condition.
-Researchers don’t know what causes the cornea to grow irregularly.
+Researchers have pinpointed a variety of causes for astigmatism, but none of them are necessarily hereditary.

 Presbyopia

-We have come now to our final refractive error: presbyopia.
-Unlike the previously mentioned refractive errors, presbyopia is one that will affect everyone as we get older.
+And now for our final refractive error: presbyopia.
+Unlike the previously mentioned refractive errors, presbyopia will impact almost everyone as we get older.

 Here’s where things get a little tricky.
-Presbyopia is technically a type of hyperopia because distant objects will appear clear while near objects will not.
-However, presbyopia is caused when the lens begins to lose its elasticity.
+Presbyopia is technically a type of hyperopia, because for a presbyopic eye, distant objects will appear clear while near objects will not.
+However, presbyopia is not caused by an irregularly shaped eyeball.
+Instead, it develops when the lens begins to lose its elasticity.

-Though there are ways to put off developing presbyopia by keeping your eyes strong, the lens will eventually tire.
+Though there are ways to put off developing presbyopia by keeping your eyes strong, the lens will eventually wear out.
 This is a normal part of aging.
-Typically the lens begins to lose its elasticity around the age of 40, but can begin as early as 35 if you don’t take proper care of your eyes.
+Typically, the lens begins to lose its elasticity around the age of 40, but it can begin as early as 35 if you don’t take proper care of your eyes.

 Everyone!
 But that doesn’t mean that you have to submit to this condition.
-Strengthening your eyes through diet and exercises and seeing your eye doctor once a year can keep your eyes stronger for longer.
+Strengthening your eyes through diet and exercise, and seeing your eye doctor once a year, can keep your eyes stronger for longer.

 Vision Therapy for Refractive Errors

 Most of the time, physicians correct refractive errors using eyeglasses.
-That’s a fine solution if you’re looking for a temporary fix.
-However, for those looking to improve their vision naturally and for those looking to say a permanent goodbye to eyeglasses, vision therapy could be a good option.
+That’s a great solution if you’re looking for a temporary fix.
+However, for those looking to improve their vision naturally and possibly even eliminate the need for corrective lenses, vision therapy could be a good option.

-Vision therapy is an individualized type of therapy that consists of regular vision therapy sessions coupled with at-home eye exercises.
+Vision therapy is an individualized type of therapy that consists of regular doctor-led sessions coupled with at-home eye exercises.
 Doctors tailor vision therapy to fit your specific needs, making it a great option to fix refractive errors.
-You know you won’t receive some generalized regimen.
+If you’re working with the right professional, you won’t receive a generalized regimen.

 thanks for the sensitization.
 I need more explanations and how do I get the drugs and the medicated eyeglass, and its cost implication?